detective-beaver/detective-beaver.github.io/content/posts/five-months.md

 Although some people try their luck by flying to Canada and attempting to land, consequences from breaking the law are simply not worth it - no one wants to loose their well deserved PR.

-Now is simly not a right time to travel:
+Now is simply not a right time to travel:
 {{< tweet 1353075491771584514 >}}